solid/solid-spec/README.md

 ### Reading data using SPARQL

-To read (query) a resource, the client can send a SPARQL SELECT query through an HTTP GET request.
+To read (query) a resource, the client can send a SPARQL SELECT through a form-encoded HTTP GET request.
 The server will use the given resource as the default graph that is being queried.
 The resource can be an RDF document or even a container.
 The response will be serialized using `application/json` mime type.

-For instance, the client can send the following form-encoded query:
+For instance, the client can send the following form-encoded query `SELECT * WHERE { ?s ?p ?o . }`:

 REQUEST:
 ```
-GET /data/ HTTP/1.1
+GET /data/?query=SELECT%20*%20WHERE%20%7B%20%3Fs%20%3Fp%20%3Fo%20.%20%7D HTTP/1.1
 Host: example.org
-Query: SELECT * WHERE { ?s ?p ?o . }
 ```
 RESPONSE:
 ```